Yes, we can: Hitchhiking in Spain and Portugal for a month on €200 budget

 – I’m sorry, girls.
 I thought there were only two of them. – says the girl that picked us up and leaves us in a village, 50 km off the highway.

 Now isn’t that just amazing? (sarcasm) It took us the whole day just to return to the highway and continue.
 When we got 70 km to Gijon, we decide to spend our almost last money on the bus tickets.
 When we entered the bus and sat down, we realised how tired we actually were.
 Exhausted.

-I texted Pablo, the guy who said he had friends in Gijon – and he immediately sended us the number of his friend, Alvaro.
+I texted Pablo, the guy who said he had friends in Gijon – and he immediately sent us the number of his friend, Alvaro.
 We contact Alvaro who picks us up.
-It turns out, Alvaro is an architect, more than well-off, living in a two-floor penthouse in the centre, everything perfectly designed.
-We have our own bedroom and our own toilette.
+It turns out that Alvaro is an architect, more than well-off, living in a two-floor penthouse in the centre, everything perfectly designed.
+We have our own bedroom and our own toilet.
 After the night we spent frozen behind a gas station, sleeping in bed seems like sleeping on clouds.
 We fall asleep within seconds.

 There was no hitchhiking spot for Gijon so we decided to follow the signs and figure out a nice place where someone could pull over and pick us up.
 We lose about 3-4 hours just to find the perfect spot.
 (Later, I edited the article, about Gijon on hitchwiki so people could know where to hitch in that area.)

 We got a ride to a gas station near Santander and everything was just fine, except that we got stuck at a gas station and it was clear we were about to spend another night at a gas station.

 We made friends with the clerk who gave us coffee, cigarettes and food.
 We spent the whole night talking to him and some other random people.
 In the end, the clerk got us a ride the following morning, almost to Pamplona.